AdrianFreemantle/the-trench/docs/PLAN.md

 - Document full path from pod → Service Account → Federated Credential → Entra → role

 2.3 Key Vault CSI Driver:

+**Learning Objective Checkpoint**

+The following learning objectives are to be completed as part of this phase:
+- 2.4 Key Vault CSI Binding

 - Install Secrets Store CSI driver + Key Vault provider into cluster
 - Configure a sample Pod that:
   - Uses Workload Identity